Jfudge95/PricePoint-MERN/README.md

 # PricePoint

-Welcome to PricePoint, an eCommerce website I built using the MERN stack (MongoDB, Express, React, Node.js) along with Redux Toolkit
+Welcome to PricePoint, a comprehensive eCommerce platform I built using the MERN stack (MongoDB, Express, React, Node.js) along with Redux Toolkit
-## Description

-PricePoint is a comprehensive eCommerce platform that provides a seamless shopping experience for users.
-I learned and implemented various aspects of web development, including server setup, data modeling, MongoDB database creation, data seeding, UI design, state management with Redux, JWT authentication, and much more.

 ## Features